infolock/ESTCompanion/README.md

 So what's so special about this?
 * No need for the ESTBeaconRegion property ( see details in sibling points below )
 * No need to create an instance of the ESTBeaconRegion
-* Optionally Start Ranging Immediately (rather than manually yourself)
+* Optionally Start Ranging Immediately as you init the ESTBeaconManager
 * When getting an instance of the ESTBeaconManager, we can also (optionally) set ourselves as the delegate, and also turn on some properties immediately without having to issue calls for each of them

 All of the above is achieved with 1 init call, and a single delegate method ( which is not going to even be necessary soon enough ).